trolit/unity-object-drag/README.md

 <h2>Description</h2>

 <p align="justify">Repository shows simple idea on how to implement object drag in Unity(especially for games that make use of top down view).
-I've decided to share it because when my project needed something similiar, most of the Web results concerned mouse Drag&Drop functionality.
-However I succeed to find tip with <em>gameObject.transform.parent</em>(Unity forum If I remember correctly).
+I've decided to make one because when my project needed something similiar, most of the Web results concerned mouse Drag&Drop functionality.
+However I succeed to find tip with <em>gameObject.transform.parent</em>.
 Making script to work flawlessly(without errors) took me some time but I think I got it.
 I used it for minigame puzzle. <a href="https://youtu.be/W4FGTbqTwsY">Here is the demo</a> showing object drag in practice.
 Template project for this repository was made in <strong>Unity 2019.3.3f1 (64-bit)</strong>. </p>

 <h2>Content</h2>

 <p align="justify">In the repo you will find scene used to show the results, Slime Rabbit character, and some scripts.
 For the purpose of repo I extended drag with ability to rotate moved objects.
-It's used by <em>DragHandler</em> and rotation is handled by script named <em>RotationHandler</em>.
+It's used by <em>Drag Handler</em> and rotation is handled by script named <em>Rotation Handler</em>.
 Script containing only drag functionality is called <em>raw_DragHandler</em>.
 There is also short description on how to use it properly.
 If you plan to use the option with rotation, <em>Movement Handler</em> has bool variable that you see on the picture below called <em>Dont Inherit Facing Direction</em>.</p>

 <br/>
 <br/>